go-choppy/next-service-engine/docs/_build/html/_sources/index.rst.txt

 ..
-Choppy Media Extension documentation master file, created by sphinx-quickstart on Tue Jul  2 15:55:57 2019.
+Next Service Engine documentation master file, created by sphinx-quickstart on Tue Jul  2 15:55:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Choppy Media Extension's documentation!
+Welcome to Next Service Engine's documentation!
 ==================================================

 Summary
 ~~~~~~~
-Choppy-media-extension is an extension for Python-Markdown.
+Next-service-engine is an extension for Python-Markdown.
 It can launch dynamic plot or preprocess multimedia.

 Dependencies